In order to activate your collection, please be sure you’ve set up your billing information!

 Shared contracts give you the freedom to start selling NFTs with no money down.
 This is a major bonus when you’re first starting out!
 If you choose a shared contract, please note that you will not receive royalties from any secondary sales.
 Also, secondary sales will populate under the contract name “Bitski” instead of your name.
 You can still choose the name of your Storefront when onboarding to Bitski’s Creator Portal.

-If you start out with a shared contract and change your mind down the road, you can opt to mint your own contract at any time.
+If you start out with a shared contract and change your mind down the road, you can opt to deploy your own contract at any time.

 *Please note that you will receive 10% royalty from any secondary sales.
 The 10% cannot be changed even if you import from OpenSea.